 Brexit is coming!
-At this point, the possible consequences of the UK leaving the EU seem dire at best and apocalyptic at worst.
+At this point, the possible consequences of the UK leaving the EU to seem dire at best and apocalyptic at worst.
 Reach ‘Children of Men’ stuff, that.
 So while the UK hasn’t ruined itself yet, make sure to visit some of the best historical British ruins!

 4. St Peter’s seminary